VicTramontina/polar-curves-game/README.md

-Welcome to the Polar Coordinates Game!
+Welcome to the Polar Coordinates/Curve Game!
 This games was made for using the knowledges in polar coordinates to generate polar curves using canvas and p5.js library.

 ## Getting Started